 Many sportsbooks offer risk-free bets to get you started.
 This type of bonus requires you to place a bet with your own money, and the risk-free amount is typically capped.

 With a risk-free bet bonus, you first need to select a bet.
 Once you identify one and place a wager, you wait for the match to play out and the result to come in.
 If your bet loses, the sportsbook will refund the amount you wagered back into your account.
-DraftKings currently offers a risk-free bet of up to $500 for new players in Illinois.
+FanDuel Sportsbook currently offers a risk-free bet up to $1000.

 If your bet wins, the risk-free offer goes away and you continue betting as you normally would.
 On a loss, you’re refunded the amount per the bonus terms and conditions, and the offer then expires.